 Gmail Canned Responses

-Gmail Canned Responses is actually a Gmail Labs feature that you have to enable.
+Gmail Canned Responses is actually a feature that is included in Gmail, but you have to enable it.
 Click on the gear icon at the top right in Gmail.
-Then click “Settings” and then “Labs.”
+Then click “Settings” and then click on the “Advanced” tab.
 Finally, you should see Canned Responses.
 After you write an email that you think you will send to people more than once, click “save” in Canned Responses.
 Later, instead of writing the same email again, go to Canned Responses, and choose the email from the “Insert” list.
 Make sure to NOT click “Delete” instead of “Insert!”

 TextExpander allows you to save snippets of text along with shortcuts.
 When you type the shortcut, the program will automatically insert the entire text.
 This tool can save hours of your time.